COVID-19 claims the life of Connally Junior High teacher

 Counselors from Connally ISD and Region 12 Education Service Center will be available from 8 a.m. to 3:45 p.m. through the end of the week, she said.

-“While Mr. McCormick was new to this campus this year, he was well-known, having taught for us in the past and has family teaching here and children who graduated from Connally ISD,” Bottelberghe said in the letter to parents.
+“While Mr. McCormick was new to this campus this year, he was well-known, having taught for us in the past and has family teaching here and children who graduated from Connally ISD,” Bottelberghe said in the letter.
 “We extend our sincere condolences and heartfelt sympathy to his family, students, and friends.”

 McCormick, who taught previously in Hillsboro, was last on campus Aug.
-18, she said, adding Connally schools has a number of teachers and students who are under quarantine because of COVID-19 protocols.
-Those who were in close contact with McCormick or anyone else who has tested positive for COVID are being offered COVID tests on campus every other day, Bottelberghe said.
+18, and Connally has a number of teachers and students who are under quarantine because of COVID-19 protocols, she said.
+Those who were in close contact with McCormick or anyone else who has tested positive for COVID-19 are being offered COVID-19 tests on campus every other day, Bottelberghe said.

 “We encourage you to talk with your child as it is important for students to express their feelings to trusted adults and loved ones,” Bottelberghe said in the letter.
 “Traumatic events such as the sudden loss of a loved one can trigger emotional responses that may require additional support.
 Please do not hesitate to seek our support.
 Together, we will help care for one another as we move through this difficult time.”